Reasonable Faith Baltimore

 The resurrection occured over 2,000 years ago can that be trusted

 In studying history, the time from the event to its recording is more significant than the time elapsed from the event to the present day.
 Within five years after the resurrection, the Apostle Paul traveled to Jerusalem to visit Peter and James.
-This visit is recorded in Galatians 1:18, and it is agreed that this event occurred within two to five years after the resurrection.
-During the visit, what he learned from the event was recorded by Paul in Corinthians.
+This visit is recorded in Galatians 1:18, and it is generally agreed that it occurred within 2 to 5 years after the resurrection.
+What Paul learned during the visit he recorded in 1 Corinthians 15:3-8.

-Note the rhythmic nature of the verses; it is not Paul's writing style.
+Note the rhythmic nature of the verses; it is not Paul’s writing style.
+Since only about 5% of the population could read, they memorized.
 This information was easily memorized by those who could not read and shared with others who could not read.
 It would have been spread orally before being shared with the Apostle Paul.
+Dating a 2,000-year-old event to within 2 to 5 years is incredible, but most biblical scholars agree with the timing.

 How Do You Explain the Resurrection?